Español

 These effects usually go away over time after treatment, but some people can have longer-term problems.
 For instance:

-If you have side effects from radiation therapy, talk to with your health care team.
+Ask your health care team what symptoms you should watch out for.
+If you have side effects from radiation therapy, be sure to let your health care team know.
 They can suggest ways to ease many of them.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.